Are Dress Shoes Supposed To Be Long?

 If you’re at all concerned about getting any of these measurements correct, then you could use something called a Brannock device.
 This is by far the most accurate way of taking all three of these essential measurements.
 It looks like some form of caliper like contraption, but it very accurately gives you a great read and indication of the shoe size that is going to suit you best.
 So remember, dress shoes, first and foremost, are meant to fit you like a second skin, mold to your shape over time, and be both comfortable and elegant.
 (Printable Brannock device)

-Adjustments according to heel height and size
+Adjustments according to heel height

-The higher the heel and the more tapered the shape, the more important it is to choose a pair of shoes which leaves you enough movement for your heels and toes.
+The higher the heel and the more tapered the shape, the more critical it is to choose a pair of shoes which leaves you enough movement for your heels and toes.
 It’s only in the case of flat shoes, where no amount of play should be possible.
 The more tapered the heel, the wider the gap between your foot and the heel seat, therefore a higher heal cut will also be needed.

 Instep, waist and arch fit